Measuring vesicle loading with holographic microscopy and bulk light scattering: Introduction

 \section{Introduction}

 The semi-permeable lipid bilayer membrane is a core feature of all life on Earth~\cite{kindt_bulk_2020}.
-As a result, entire fields of research are dedicated to lipid bilayer assemblies: to use them as models for plasma membranes, bio-mimicking artificial cells, and vessels for drug delivery.
-Consequently, having methods to quantify their loading i.e. the amount of material they encapsulate, and how that changes as a function of time, is critical to understanding their key function as a biological container.
+As a result, entire fields of research are dedicated to lipid bilayer assemblies: they are used as models for plasma membranes~\cite{sarkis_biomimetic_2020, luchini_mimicking_2021, scott_model_2021, simons_model_2004}, bio-mimicking artificial cells~\cite{xu_artificial_2016, siontorou_artificial_2017, rothschild_building_2024, lu_vesicle-based_2022}, and vessels for drug delivery~\cite{liu_review_2022, bozzuto_liposomes_2015, lakshmi_ufasomes_2020}.
+In order to understand their key function as a biological container, it is critical to have methods of quantifying their loading (i.e. the amount of material they encapsulate), and how that changes as a function of time.